-- 4a.
-Write a shell script that accept one or more file names as argument and convert all of them to uppercase, provided they exists in current directory. - 4b.
+4b.
 Write a shell script that displays all the links to a file specified as the first argument to the script.
 The second argument, which is optional, can be used to specify in which the search is to begin.
 If this second argument is not present, the search is to begin in the current working directory.
 In either case, the starting directory as well as its subdirectories at all levels must be searched.
-The script neednot include error checking. - 5a.
-Write a shell script that accepts filename as argument and display its creation time if file existand if does not send output error message. - 5b.
-Write a shell script to display the calendar for the current month with current date replaced by or depending whether the date is one digit or two digit. - 6a.
-Write s a shell script to find a file/s that matches a pattern given as command line argument in the home directory, display the contents of the file and copy the file into the directory ~/mydir. - 6b.
+The script need not include error checking.

+5a.
+Write a shell script that accepts filename as argument and display its creation time if file exist and if does not send output error message.

+5b.
+Write a shell script to display the calendar for the current month with current date replaced by \ or \\ depending whether the date is one digit or two digits.

+6a.
+Write s a shell script to find a file/s that matches a pattern given as command line argument in the home directory, display the contents of the file and copy the file into the directory ~/mydir.

+6b.
 Write a shell script to list all the files in a directory whose filename is at least 10 characters.
-(Useexpr command to check the length).
+(Use expr command to check the length).

-- 7a.
-Write a shell script that gets executed and displays the message either "Good Morning" or "Good Afternoon" or "Good Evening" depending upon time at which the user logs in. - 7b.
-Write a shell script that accepts a list of filenames as its argument, count and report occurrence of each word that is present in the first argument file on other argument files - 8a.
-Write a shell script that determine the period for which as specified user is working on a systemand display appropriate message. - 8b.
-Write a shell script that reports the logging on of as specified user within one minute after he/she - login.
-The script automatically terminates if specified user does not login during specified in period of time. - 9a.
-Write a shell script that accepts the filename, starting and ending line number as an argument and display all the lines between the given line number. - 9b.
+7a.
+Write a shell script that gets executed and displays the message either "Good Morning" or "Good Afternoon" or "Good Evening" depending upon time at which the user logs in.

+7b.
+Write a shell script that accepts a list of filenames as its argument, count and report occurrence of each word that is present in the first argument file on other argument files

+8a.
+Write a shell script that determine the period for which as specified user is working on a system and display appropriate message.

+8b.
+Write a shell script that reports the logging on of as specified user within one minute after he/she login.
+The script automatically terminates if specified user does not login during specified in period of time.

+9a.
+Write a shell script that accepts the filename, starting and ending line number as an argument and display all the lines between the given line number.

+9b.
 Write a shell script that folds long lines into 40 columns.
-Thus any line that exceeds 40 charactersmust be broken after 40th, a "/" is to be appended as the indication of folding and processing is to be - continued with the residue.
-The input is to be supplied through a text file created by the user. - 10a.
+Thus, any line that exceeds 40 characters must be broken after 40th, a "/" is to be appended as the indication of folding and processing is to be continued with the residue.
+The input is to be supplied through a text file created by the user.

+10a.
 Write an awk script that accepts date argument in the form of dd-mm-yy and display it in the form month, day and year.
-The script should check the validity of the argument and in the case of error, display a suitable message. - 10b.
+The script should check the validity of the argument and in the case of error, display a suitable message.

+10b.
 Write an awk script to delete duplicated line from a text file.
-The order of the original lines mustremain unchanged.
+The order of the original lines must remain unchanged.

 11a.
-Write an awk script to find out total number of books sold in each discipline as well as totalbook sold using associate array down table as given below.
+Write an awk script to find out total number of books sold in each discipline as well as total book sold using associate array down table as given below.

-Electrical-34 Mechanical-67 Electrical-80 Computer Science-43 Civil-98

-Mechanical-65 Computer Science-64
+Electrical-

+34Mechanical-

+67Electrical-

+80Computer Science-

+43Civil-98

+Mechanical-

+65ComputerScience-